 - Containing inflation for sustaining growth momentum

 - Regulating the credit by taking into consideration of the money supply and inflationary pressure

-maintained in liquid assets like government securities, gold, cash, etc. This should remain with the respective bank.
+to be maintained in liquid assets like government securities, gold, cash, etc. This should remain with the respective bank.
 It is an important

 tool of monetary policy.
 SLR has become a major instrument for financing the public debt (Government borrowing).

 demand liabilities.
 It is a monetary tool to regulate the money supply.
 The more the CRR value, the less will be the money available for lending.

 - Repo Rate - It is the interest rate at which the central bank infuses the cash into the banking system by lending the money for a

 - Reverse Repo Rate - It is the interest rate at which the central bank absorbs the excess cash from the banking system for a short term.
-It is less

-remunerative to park surplus money for banks and thereby encouraging the banking system
+It is less remunerative to park surplus money for banks and thereby encouraging the banking system

 or principal for more than 90 days.
 With NPAs, the bank's profitability diminishes since the banks will not be able to lend the money.

 money market.
 These Bills facilitate the short term borrowing programme to take care of deficit financing by the Government.
-Currently, they are issued with 14 days, 91 days, 182 days and 364 days of maturity.
+Currently, they are issued with

+91 days, 182 days and 364 days of maturity.